 Service Connected Disability

 A service connected disability means a member’s permanent illness or injury resulted from, or in the course of, his or her employment.
 Members who are permanently incapacitated from performance of duty can be retired for disability regardless of age if the incapacity is a result of injury or disease arising out of and in the course of the member’s employment, with the employment contributing substantially to the disability.
-(The member must have completed five years of service and not previously waived retirement benefits based on the existing condition.)

 The amount of money you receive for a service connected disability retirement is one-half (50 percent) of your final average salary, or if qualified for a service retirement, the amount of your retirement service allowance, whichever is greater.